eloylp/goomerang/README.md

 }
 ```

-As a rule of thumb, we always recommend this middleware to be implemented as first in the chain (so it protects the rest of handlers), in
+As a rule of thumb, its recommended this middleware to be implemented as first in the chain (so it protects the rest of handlers), in
 order to not crash the entire process if
 a panic arises at some point in the handler chain.

 ## Broadcasts

-From the server side perspective, it's possible to send messages to all connected clients.
+From the server side perspective, it's possible to send a message to all connected clients.
 This can be useful for a number of cases, like
 push notifications.
 Here's and example on how to do so:

 ```go